Understanding Health Insurance: What It Is & Its Role In The Workplace

 2. Deductibles

 Deductibles are another crucial component of health insurance payments.
 A deductible is the amount that the policyholder must pay out of pocket before the insurance coverage kicks in.
-It acts as a threshold that individuals need to cross before benefiting from the financial assistance provided by the insurance company.
+It acts as a threshold that individuals need to cross before benefiting from the financial assistance the insurance company provides.

 Consider a scenario where a health insurance plan has a $1,000 deductible.
 In this case, the policyholder is responsible for covering the initial $1,000 of medical expenses.
 After reaching this threshold, the insurance company starts sharing the cost of subsequent medical services.
 It's important to note that plans with lower deductibles often have higher premiums and vice versa.
 This trade-off allows individuals to customise their plans based on their financial preferences and healthcare needs.